Dishvola/team-code-checker/README.md

-2) Global Coder install via Composer. (https://www.drupal.org/node/1419988#coder) You should do it once for your system!
+2) Global Coder install via Composer. (https://www.drupal.org/node/1419988#coder) __You should do it once for your system!__
 	Coder using for check code in the Drupal 7 and 8/9.
 	Those checks apply to all versions of Drupal, so you can use Coder (for example 8.3.x) to check Drupal 7 code.
-	So you should do only this sections.
+	So you should do only this sections and please double-check __Verify Registered Standards__ step.
 	- Install Coder and PHPCS with Composer
 	    - Global Coder Install